maxlvl/beedrill/README.md

 # Beedrill

-A simple load-testing tool written in the style of Locust.
+A simple load-testing and endpoint performance measuring tool.

 I wanted to use this as a learning opportunity to